 I like to call jade rolling “gua sha lite”.
 It is a lovely practice, and can feel really good, but I have never seen it make a noticeable difference in facial inflammation/puffiness or do anything to reduce fine lines on my face.

-However, it is much gentler than gua sha and could be used to work up to being able to do gua sha eventually.
+However, it is much gentler than gua sha and you can roll your whole face much faster than you can do a gua sha session.

 I also like to use my jade roller to help work skincare products into my skin.
 It can be a fantastic way to finish a gua sha session to work any extra facial oil into your skin.